WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### A third party service says the Wasabi address is invalid?
+### Why do some third party services say the Wasabi address is invalid?

-Some wallets/exchanges do not yet support native SegWit bech32 address and may give an error message (e.g. "unknown bitcoin address").
+Some wallets/exchanges do not yet support native SegWit bech32 addresses and may give an error message (e.g. "unknown bitcoin address").
 Please contact these services to upgrade their infrastructure to support the latest industry standards.
 Wasabi cannot generate non-SegWit addresses, so one solution is to manage your funds with a wallet which does support legacy addresses.
 To check Bech32 adoption and exchange/wallet support you can follow [Bitcoin.it Wiki](https://en.bitcoin.it/wiki/Bech32_adoption) and [When Segwit? website](https://whensegwit.com/#who).